 This is a Prototype: grip study.
 It was designed by Davin Stowell and Daniel Formosa and design team member: Tucker Viemeister and firm: Smart Design, Inc..
 It is dated 1990 and we acquired it in 2011.
-Its medium is plastic.
+Its medium is wood.
 It is a part of the Product Design and Decorative Arts department.

 In 1989, Sam Farber, former CEO of the cookware manufacturer Copco, decided to establish the kitchen utensil manufacturer OXO International, inspired by his arthritic wife’s difficulty gripping a potato peeler.
 Farber considered many kitchen tools to be “functional disasters” and contemplated what could be done for his wife and the more than 20 million Americans with arthritis.
 He noted that, even for the average user, “ordinary kitchen tools hurt your hands, with painful scissor loops... [and] hard skinny handles.”
 Farber wondered: if you made comfortable tools, wouldn’t everybody use them?

 Farber approached the New York-based industrial design firm, Smart Design, with whom he had worked while at Copco, to design a line of ergonomic kitchen tools.
 The assignment was to develop tools that were durable, dishwasher safe, attractive, affordable, and comfortable to hold.
 The design team was led by Smart Design principals Davin Stowell and Dan Formosa.
 As part of the design process, they conducted field research into arthritis and other impairments, talked to consumers and chefs, and examined kitchen tools.
 They also investigated hand movement and divided tool types into three functional categories based on wrist and hand motion: push/pull (e.g., knife, grater), twist/turn (e.g., stirring spoon, peeler, scoop), squeeze (e.g., scissors, tongs).